On The Road! Carcar to Toledo

-Today (Friday) I took it easy in the morning; I typed up a blog post and a few emails, read some scriptures and wrote in my journal, did Ab Ripper X and packed up my things.
+Today (Friday) I took it easy in the morning; I typed up a blog post and a few emails, read some scriptures and wrote in my journal, worked out, and packed up my things.
 After all that I headed to a welder (Ling Ling’s in Carcar) to get a rack made for the back of my bike.
-It cost about 10 USD equivalent (materials, labor, and the tip I gave Boding) and it works pretty well.
+It cost about $10 (materials, labor, and the tip I gave Boding) and it works pretty well.
 I didn’t get a clear shot of the finished piece, I’ll probably have one up later, but here’s a couple pictures of the work in progress.

 It took a couple hours to have this done but it makes packing my bag on the back a lot easier.
 Aaaand I just passed the time by playing with one of the cats that was lounging around.
 He was the absolute laziest cat I have ever seen.
 He would put Garfield to shame.
 Nothing I did to him disturbed him in the least.
 I think one of Ling Ling’s daughter’s actually sat on him and he didn’t wake up.
 This must be the happiest cat in the world.

 Getting the bag packed on it was a little tough but the guys showed me how to tie it on with a rope.
 I brought a wire mesh thing that would work wonderfully if the bag was bigger, but it’s too loose to hold it on tightly.
 I’ll just have to be extra careful about leaving it places.
 The expensive stuff I carry with me however, so if someone took my bag all they’d get is some American toiletries and some clothes that wouldn’t fit them.

 Once I got everything situated and all my gear on I left Carcar, but not without taking a picture of my sexiness along with the guy who made my rack, Boding.